 Most Common Revision Surgery We See

-- Now, in terms of the type of revisional procedures we do, the situation we see most commonly is a patient who had a gastric band any number of years ago (because it was “safer” or “less invasive”) and has not had good results.
+- The most common revision is a patient who had a gastric band any number of years ago (because it was “safer” or “less invasive”) and has not had good results.
 If you are in that situation, please don’t beat yourself up!
-Here at Garden State Bariatrics we do very few bands now for precisely this reason.
 The results over time have not been as good as we would have liked for many patients.
-Today, as opposed to 5 or 6 years ago, we have more (and better) options than the band.
-The good news is that the band can be revised to any of the other surgeries we do, the Sleeve, Bypass or Duodenal Switch.
-When you come in to see us your surgeon will discuss which is best for your particular situation.
+Today, there are more (and better) options than the band.
+The band can be revised to the Sleeve, Bypass or Duodenal Switch.
+Come in to see us and your surgeon will discuss which is best for your particular situation.

-- If you underwent a gastric sleeve within the last several years this can be revised to either a gastric bypass or Duodenal Switch, there are advantages and disadvantages to each and our surgeons will, of course, take the time to thoroughly discuss this with you.
+- A gastric sleeve can be revised to either a gastric bypass or Duodenal Switch.
+There are advantages and disadvantages to each and our surgeons will, of course, take the time to thoroughly discuss this with you.

 Convert Gastric Bypass To A Duodenal Switch – We Can Do It!